Bifurcation and chaos in nonlinear Lindblad equations: Introduction

 \section{Introduction}

 The description of a quantum system by a Schrödinger equation is based on the assumption that the system is sufficiently isolated from the rest of the world that no uncontrollable influences affect its time evolution \cite{Ballentine}.
 In such a situation, the external environment needs to be taken into account only via boundary conditions, electromagnetic potentials or other potential energy terms.
 However, when environmental influences that cannot be controlled in detail affect the quantum system, the Schrödinger equation is not appropriate any more \cite{alicki2007quantum,rivas2012open}.
 As is familiar from statistical mechanics, an environment can induce random transitions between the states of a quantum system so that it does not undergo a unitary time evolution any more.
 A frequently used equation that captures this effect of the environment is the Lindblad equation \cite{lindblad1976generators}.
 It is a Master Equation for the density matrix $\dm$ of the quantum system that contains transitions between states in addition to the von Neumann term that describes unitary time evolution.
 There are two general ways to derive the Lindblad equation: the first one starts from a quantum description of the system and the bath and takes the trace over the states of the bath in order to obtain a time evolution equation for the reduced density matrix that describes only the system \cite{alicki2007quantum}.
 This derivation requires a couple of ad-hoc assumptions that cannot really be justified, in particular that the combined state of system and bath can be written as a product state.
-The second way to derive the Lindblad equation consists in writing down the most general equation that satisfies the requirement that the density matrix remains a density matrix, i.e., that it remains Hermitian, positive semidefinite, and with trace 1.
+The second way to derive the Lindblad equation consists in writing down the most general equation that satisfies the requirement that the density matrix remains a density matrix, i.e., that it remains Hermitian, positive semi-definite, and with trace 1.
 This means that the time evolution must be completely positive and trace preserving \cite{maassen2004quantum}.
-Furthermore, in order to stick to the ensemble interpretation of the density matrix, the Lindblad equation is linear in $ \dm$.
+Furthermore, in order to preserve the ensemble interpretation of the density matrix, the time evolution is required to be linear in $ \dm$.
+It can be proven mathematically that the most general equation that satisfies all these criteria is the Lindblad equation.
 This second derivation makes no assumption about the nature of the environment, except that its influence on the quantum system depends only on the present state of the quantum system and not on its past, as no memory terms are included.